mar10/grunt-yabs/README.md

       },
       // 'bump': increment manifest.version and synchronize other JSON files.
       bump: {
-        // bump also requires a mode argmuent (yabs:target:MODE)
+        // bump also requires a mode argument (yabs:target:MODE)
         inc: null,              // Override 'yabs:target:MODE'
         syncVersion: true,      // Only increment master manifest, then copy
                                 // version to secondaries
         syncFields: [],         // Synchronize entries from master to
                                 // secondaries (if field exists)
         space: 2,               // Indentation used when writing JSON files
-        updateConfig: 'pkg',    // Make sure pkg.version contains new value },
+        updateConfig: 'pkg',    // Make sure pkg.version contains the new value },
       // 'run': Run arbitrary grunt tasks
       run: {
-        tasks: [] // (Tasks must be defined in the current Gruntfile)
+        tasks: [], // (Tasks must be defined in the current Gruntfile)
         silent: false,          // `true`: suppress output
       },
-      // 'commit': Commit all manifest files (and optionally others)
+      // 'commit': Commit modifed files
       commit: {
         add: [],                // Also `git add` these files ('.' for all)
         addKnown: true,         // Commit with -a flag
         message: 'Bumping version to {%= version %}', },
-      // 'tag': Create a tag
+      // 'tag': Create an annotated tag
       tag: {
         name: 'v{%= version %}',
         message: 'Version {%= version %}',
       },
-      // 'push': push changes and tags
+      // 'push': Push changes and tags
       push: {
         target: '',             // E.g. 'upstream'
         tags: false,            // Also push tags